Alejandro-Jaime-Pozas/subsy_main/README.md

         - MAIN = USER
         - a subscription can have 0 or many users (subscription_manager)
         - a user can have 0 or many subscriptions for which they're in charge

+# IdeaLab

+- Could check the subscription type, example monthly, for a company's AWS subscription, and compare to what they could save if they change for a yearly subscription.
+Say instead of $1000 per month which comes to $12000 a year they could pay instead $10000 and save $2000 dls...could in dashboard somewhere mention the total savings they could get by paying yearly (though would come with heavier upfront payment)